slatedocs/slate/source/includes/administration/_environments.md

 `DELETE /environments/:id`

 Purge an environment and its underlying resources asynchronously.
 If such purge operation fail for the first time, the service account of this environment would be updated to `ERROR_PURGING`.
-If the purging an environment with `ERROR_PURGING` service account, it would force purge the environment.
+Purging an environment with `ERROR_PURGING` service account would force purge the environment.

 ```shell
 # Delete an environment